 - Caffeine: 104 mg

-Although enjoying a caffeinated beverage on occasion is perfectly healthy, if you find yourself relying on energy drinks to get you through your day, it’s worth considering other factors that may be zapping your stamina.
+Although enjoying a caffeinated beverage on occasion is perfectly healthy, if you find yourself relying on energy drinks to get through your day, it’s worth considering other factors that may be zapping your stamina.

 If you’re experiencing ongoing fatigue, it’s important to get to the root of the problem and avoid relying on energy-boosting supplements, medications, or energy drinks.

 Consult a healthcare professional if you’re concerned about low energy levels.

 Many factors can lead to chronic fatigue.
 Talk with a healthcare professional if you find that you’re often relying on energy drinks.

 While enjoying a natural energy drink here and there won’t harm your health, it’s important to keep your overall intake of stimulants, such as caffeine, below a certain level to avoid side effects like jitteriness and insomnia.

 All the energy products on this list contain less than 140 mg of caffeine, which is much less than is found in a 12-ounce (360-mL) cup of coffee (